 Dispute Resolution

-Our team of experienced practitioners offer Arbitrations, Private FDRs and Early Neutral Evaluations for financial remedy matters and private law cases relating to children.
+We offer a range of alternatives to resolving disputes outside of court – including Arbitrations, Private FDRs and Early Neutral Evaluations for financial remedy matters and private law cases relating to children.

 Private FDRs